poisson-myfish/cie/README.md

 This function is used to take input from the user.
 It is used with `set`.

 **Usage: set name to user-input**

+## Actions
+Actions are like functions in other programming languages.
+Each action has a different file with the .cie extension.

+**Example:**

+For a file called **say_my_name.cie**, in another file is is runned like this:

+    run say_my_name

+Notice that you don't need the extension to run actions, it is added automatically.
+Just be sure to have the .cie extension on your action filename.